Historical Jesus: Historical existence

 Contemporary scholars of antiquity agree that Jesus existed, and biblical scholars and classical historians view the theories of his nonexistence as effectively refuted.
 Robert M. Price, an atheist who denies the existence of Jesus, agrees that his perspective runs against the views of the majority of scholars.
 Michael Grant (a classicist and historian) states that "In recent years, no serious scholar has ventured to postulate the non-historicity of Jesus, or at any rate very few have, and they have not succeeded in disposing of the much stronger, indeed very abundant, evidence to the contrary."
 Richard A. Burridge states, "There are those who argue that Jesus is a figment of the Church's imagination, that there never was a Jesus at all.
 I have to say that I do not know any respectable critical scholar who says that anymore."

+In the field of philosophy of religion, philosopher Richard Swinburne has developed a Bayesian argument combining background evidence for the existence of God with historical testimony about Jesus's life, death, and reported resurrection, concluding that the hypothesis of Jesus's bodily resurrection is highly probable.